FEniCS/basix/joss/paper.md

 generated in FFCx compared to FFC, as well as simplifying much of the implementation, while still allowing FFCx to access the information it needs using Basix's Python interface.

-Another key advantage of Basix is its support for permuting and transforming DOFs for higher-order elements.
-As described in
-@dof-transformations, these operations are necessary when solving problems on arbitrary meshes, as differences in how neighbouring cells orient their sub-entities can otherwise cause issues.

 # Supported elements